 Thankfully, there are quite a few steps enterprises can take to help employees like Jason have better digital experiences.

 Here’s a closer look at a few strategies worth considering.

 No job comes without stresses.
 And while day-to-day challenges are normal, dealing with constant technical issues shouldn’t be among them.

-Gathered metrics include latency time, app performance, CPU usage, and network connectivity — all of which can be factored into an overall end-user experience score to shed light on potential problems impacting employee productivity.
+Metrics such as latency time, app performance, CPU usage, and network connectivity can then be be factored into an overall end-user experience score to shed light on potential problems impacting employee productivity.

-Because without true visibility into the end-user devices, IT teams will always be just shooting in the dark when helping users.
+Because without true visibility into end-user devices, IT teams will always just be troubleshooting in the dark whenever they try to help users.

 2. Understand what your users need

 Different employees have different resource demands.
 For instance, some workers might require specific hardware with more CPU power and memory to perform their daily tasks.
 Others might need a secure VPN connection and cloud-based apps to work remotely from any number of devices.